sPyOpenSource/jcore/mkbootimg/README.md

 the code is written in a way that it is easily expandable).

 The generated image was tested with fdisk, and with the verify function of gdisk.
 The FAT partition was tested with fsck.vfat and with TianoCore UEFI firmware and on Raspberry Pi.
+The ISO9660 part tested with iat (ISO9660 Analyzer Tool) and Linux mount.

 Operating Modes
 ---------------